Anthony Mirra: Criminal career

 Mirra worked for Bonanno capo Michael Zaffarano, and was involved in extortion, gambling and drug trafficking.
-During the 1970s, Mirra confessed to the 1959 assassination of Anthony Carfano and comedian Alan Drake's wife, Janice Hansen Drake.
-The New York Times correspondent Ralph Blumenthal described Mirra's appearance as "Zorba-like".
-Mirra never drank alcohol, only ginger ale.
+On July 10, 1962, Mirra was convicted of drug trafficking and was sentenced to 20 years in federal prison.

 Mirra remained a recluse from his fellow mobsters including his own relatives, which included Richard Cantarella, and eventually even became estranged from his uncle Alfred.
 Mirra was the first contact FBI agent Joseph Pistone made in his undercover operation, which led to his infiltration of the Bonanno family.
 Pistone was working as an associate for the Colombo family at the time.
 Mirra introduced Pistone to "Lefty" Ruggiero and offered him a job handling his slot-machine route.
 Pistone went under the name "Donnie Brasco" and posed as a jewel thief.

 In 1977, Mirra fled New York after being indicted for drug trafficking.
 The FBI caught up with him three months later and he was sent to federal prison again for eight and a half years.
 When Mirra got out of jail, Brasco had since become close with Ruggiero and was working under him.
 Mirra argued that Brasco belonged to him, not Ruggiero.
 Mirra took the issue right to the top and had several meetings over the situation.
 In the end, Ruggiero won.

 After the sudden death of his capo, Michael Zaffarano, Mirra took over the Bonanno family pornography empire and worked under the powerful Sicilian capo Cesare Bonventre.
 Mirra also muscled in on several Little Italy, Manhattan, restaurants and bars.
 He was involved in a vending machine operation that dealt in slot machines, peanut vending machines, video arcade machines and pinball machines that were distributed all over New York City.
 He had them installed in stores, luncheonettes, social clubs and after-hours establishments.

 The slot machines, since they were illegal, would be installed in the establishment's back room or basement.
 The coin collection route produced $2,000 a week, and he would open the machines with a key he carried and give the store owner his cut of the profits (at least $25).
 Mirra was involved in "strong arm" schemes and extorted from several bars and restaurants.
-Each of the owners would pay him $5,000 a week in protection money and he would become angry if he did not receive the money.
+The owners "fee" was $5,000 a week in protection money and if they defaulted an angry Mirra would follow up with threats and violence.